SamueleA/myethereumaddressbook/README.md

-# My Ethereum Address Book
+# My Ether Address Book

   <img src="https://github.com/SamueleA/myethereumaddressbook/blob/master/resources/addressBookImage.png?raw=true" alt="Sublime's custom image"/>

-My Ethereum Address Book is an alternative to MyEtherWallet that lets you save your friends addresses in an address book.
+My Ether Address Book is an alternative to MyEtherWallet that lets you save your friends addresses in an address book.

 Add ethereum addresses with a tag.
 You can then send ether to their ethereum address via Metamask!